daym/idea-native2-debugger/README.md

 From then on, choose this configuration in order to make the plugin run your program under `gdb`.

 Note that this currently does NOT build your project first, so make sure to build it when you want to.

+There are further settings available in Ctrl-Alt-S, `Build, Execution, Deployment`, `Native2 Debugger`.
+You probably don't need to change those--but you can.